anonymous9123/iccc-ndm/index.md

       }
 </script>

-# The Neural Drum Machine
+# The Neural Drum Machine (website will be complete on March 7th)

 This repository describes the additional material and experiments around the paper ["Neural Drum Machine"](paper.pdf) submitted at the 2019 International Conference on Computational Creativity.